-9:00 and 17:00 time
+9:00 and 17:00 GMT/BST time

 This excludes public holidays at the same time in all organizations providing the service.
+During holidays of supporting staff, support will be provided on a best-effort basis.
+For that period of time AT RISK downtime should be declared in Service Registry GOCDB.

 Incident handling